JNGUY5/Arduino/README.md

 ### _Before November 1st_ :

 >The couple weeks before November 1st were mainly a discovery phase of the project for us.
-Jason and I (Anees) spent lots of time trying to understant the way the wires worked on the board and struggled a bit when we got started, to find a button that actually worked whn it was pressed.
+Jason and I (Anees) spent lots of time trying to understand the way the wires worked on the board and struggled a bit when we got started, to find a button that actually worked whn it was pressed.
 Eventually we became comfortable with the way the nanoboard works and we started working with the Simpe_PB_LED_V1 file.
 After editing this file for a while, we decided on a new goal to switch around the way it works and try to get the light to switch off when the button is let go of.

 _**November 1st**_ :